Connect with ProQuest

-A new agreement for a national license between Jisc and ProQuest will enable access for the UK higher education community to two major digital archives: Early European Books Collections 1-4 and The Vogue Archive.
+CAMBRIDGE, UK, May 20, 2014 – A new agreement for a national license between Jisc and ProQuest will enable access for the UK Higher Education community to two major digital archives: Early European Books Collections 1-4 and The Vogue Archive.

 Updated monthly with the most recent edition of the magazine, The Vogue Archive gives researchers of fashion, photography, advertising and history access to the entire publication run of the US edition of Vogue magazine, back to its first issue in 1892.
-Fashion marketing students will be able to research the history of a brand identity by viewing every advertisement featured, while researchers in cultural and gender studies can explore themes such as body image, gender roles, and social tastes, from the late nineteenth century to the present day.
-The collection contains over 400,000 pages, reproduced as high resolution full-colour images, along with very rich indexing and metadata.
+Fashion marketing students will be able to research the history of a brand identity by viewing every advertisement featured, whilst researchers in cultural and gender studies can explore themes such as body image, gender roles and social tastes from the late nineteenth century to the present day.
+The collection contains over 400,000 pages, reproduced as high resolution full colour images, along with very rich indexing and metadata.

-Jisc champions the use of digital services and solutions in UK universities, and working with ProQuest to make these archives available to researchers will help achieve this.
-Having both of these products available on the one ProQuest platform will enhance efficiency and accessibility, which will benefit both the students and those teaching them.
+Jisc champions the use of digital services and solutions in UK universities and working with ProQuest to make these archives available to researchers will help them achieve this aim.

 Lorraine Estelle, executive director content and discovery and divisional CEO Jisc Collections, Jisc said: “We are committed to making scholarship as accessible as possible across UK institutions and are thus very pleased to ensure all libraries can have access to Early European Books and the wealth of material it contains.
 We have long seen the potential of The Vogue Archive to support education across many disciplines – not only those with a focus on fashion – and look forward to it being a well-used resource in higher and further education.”